Blueberry Walnut Oatmeal Pancakes with Vanilla Maple Glaze

-- Pour the oats into a medium bowl and stir together with the buttermilk.
+- Put oats and buttermilk into a medium bowl and stir together.
 Let this sit for at least 1 hour or overnight, if you can, to let the oats soften in the buttermilk.

 - Serve warm with butter and vanilla maple glaze.

 Amount Per Serving: Calories: 754Total Fat: 26gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 21gCholesterol: 97mgSodium: 806mgCarbohydrates: 117gFiber: 6gSugar: 69gProtein: 18g